Judicial Branch Home >

 - Mentally Ill persons (MI) - Persons that are mentally ill and as a result, pose a danger to themselves or others;

-- Mentally Retarded persons (MR) - Persons that are mentally retarded (developmentally disabled) and as a result, pose a danger to themselves or others;
+- Developmentally Disabled (DD) - Persons that are developmentally disabled and as a result, pose a danger to themselves or others;

 - Chemically Dependent persons (CD) - Persons that are chemically dependent, unable to manage personal affairs, and as a result, pose a danger to themselves or others;